Ascend/pytorch/docs/en/environment_variable_reference/PYTORCH_NPU_ALLOC_CONF.md

 - `base_addr_aligned_kb:<value>`, the alignment granularity of the memory base address.

     The value range is 0 to 16, and the value must be an integer, in KB.
 The default value is 16.
 This parameter takes effect only when `expandable_segments` is set to True.
 If this parameter is configured as 16, when large block memory (greater than or equal to 2 MB) is requested, the base address of the requested memory is kept aligned to 16 KB as much as possible.
-If configured as 0, the base address of the requested memory is aligned to 512 B.
+If configured as 0, the base address of the requested memory is aligned to 512 Byte.

 - `page_size:<value>`, sets the size for requesting large page memory.